-This document presents the synthesised text for the application of the Convention between the Government of the Republic of Mauritius and the Government of the Grand Duchy of Luxembourg for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income and on Capital signed on 15 February 1995, as amended by the Protocol signed on 28 January 2014 (together the "Convention"), as modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting signed by the Republic of Mauritius on 05 July 2017 and signed by the Grand Duchy of Luxembourg on 07 June 2017 (the "MLI").
+This document presents the synthesised text for the application of the Convention between the Government of Mauritius and the Government of the French Republic for the avoidance of Double Taxation with respect to Taxes on Income and on Capital signed on 11 December 1980 (the "Convention"), as modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting signed by Mauritius on 05 July 2017 and signed by France on 07 June 2017 (the "MLI").

-The document was prepared on the basis of the MLI position of the Republic of Mauritius submitted to the Depositary upon ratification on 18 October 2019 and of the MLI position of the Grand Duchy of Luxembourg upon ratification on 09 April 2019.
+The document was prepared on the basis of the MLI position of Mauritius submitted to the Depositary upon ratification on 18 October 2019 and of the MLI position of France upon ratification on 26 September 2018.
 These MLI positions are subject to modifications as provided in the MLI.
 Modifications made to MLI positions could modify the effects of the MLI on the Convention.